 Pour into a wetted, shallow dish, and when cold, cut into squares and roll in confectioners' sugar.
-While we had stood examining the tempting treats of an Arab confectionery merchant, an over aggressive vendor from a nearby shop shouted at us in English:
+While we had stood examining the tempting Turkish delight offered by an Arab confectionery merchant, an over aggressive vendor from a nearby shop shouted at us in English:

 "Hey!
 Don't buy off him!
 Come over here and let me rip you off."

-Thanks to these old fashioned Turkish Delight recipes, you can make the delicious Middle East confection for your family to enjoy.
+Thanks to these traditional Turkish Delight recipes you can make the delicious Middle East confection for your family to enjoy.
 Homemade

-Turkish Delight squares packaged in a decorative container make a great candy gift suitable for giving on any special occasion.
+Turkish Delight squares packaged in a decorative container make a great candy gift suitable for giving on any occasion.